purescript-contrib/purescript-optparse/README.md

 ## Bash, Zsh, and Fish Completions

-`optparse-applicative` has built-in support for the completion of command line options and arguments in bash, zsh, and fish shells.
+`purescript-optparse` has built-in support for the completion of command line options and arguments in bash, zsh, and fish shells.
 Any parser, when run using the `execParser` family of functions, is automatically extended with a few (hidden) options for the